The Future of Coffee: Cozy Bean-to-Cup Experience—At Home

 But it turns out I’m a bit behind the times.
 What people are getting excited about may eventually make coffee pod and capsule machines (and perhaps even baristas?!) obsolete: moving the bean-to-cup experience from specialty coffee cafes to home kitchens.

 Indeed, one of the biggest trends across beverages is the shift towards drinks that are natural, traceable and sustainable.
 Consumers understand it's more than just about the brand—it's the ingredients, process, and environmental impact.
 Pods and capsules, while wildly convenient, tend to hang around in the landfill a bit.

 We live in a specialty coffee world, which means we value being able to access beans from any roaster in a brand-new, innovative machine.
 So the trend of experiencing bean-to-cup in the comfort of one’s own home will definitely bring excitement to consumers.
 At a time when beverage consumers see massive innovation across all segments, the look and performance of most single-serve machines haven’t changed significantly in 10 to 20 years.
 Now, consumers are looking for more innovation than Keurig and Nespresso have shown.

-The main obstacle to acquiring one of these magical machines currently, however, is the cost.
-In perusing the Bean-to-Cup Coffee Machine Reviews website, I found that a “budget” machine on Amazon.com is around $325, midrange is $610, and a premium machine comes in at whopping $1300.
+The main obstacle to acquiring one of these magical machines now, however, is the cost.
+In perusing the Bean-to-Cup Coffee Machine Reviews website, I found that a “budget” machine on Amazon.com is around $325, mid-range is $610, and a premium machine (such as the Jura E6) comes in at whopping $1300.
 I’d be more likely to spend that on a plane ticket to Japan, am I right?!

-We’ll just have to keep an eye on the craze and hope, like when the first laptops were all the rage and thousands of dollars, the bean-to-cup machines will become more reasonably priced in time.
-Do you have any experience with one of these?
+We’ll just have to keep an eye on the craze and hope, just as when the first laptops were all the rage and cost thousands of dollars, bean-to-cup machines will become less expensive.
+Do you have experience with one of these?
 Please let us know in the comments!